gamunu/vscode-yarn/README.md

 ## Settings
 - `yarn.runInTerminal` defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
-The default is to show the output in the terminal.
+The default is to show the output in the output window.
 - `yarn.bin` custom npm bin name, the default is `yarn`.
 - `yarn.packageJson` default package json path. realtive to current project root